markjreed/markjreed.github.io/_posts/2020-08-30-zsh2-startup-files.markdown

     lrwxr-xr-x  1 mjreed  staff     19 Aug 30 00:49 .zshenv -> lib/zsh/zshenv/main
     lrwxr-xr-x  1 mjreed  staff     18 Aug 21 21:39 .zshrc -> lib/zsh/zshrc/main

+The idea is that each `main` file can source other files in its directory, so I can organize e.g.  all the things that need to be done in my `.zshrc` into different files based on their purpose.

 My `lib` directory is itself a symbolic link into a clone of a private GitHub repository where I maintain my shell environment.
 I don't set `ZDOTDIR`, but just put the symlinks directly under `$HOME`.